Boeufin/ICS3U-Final/README.md

 # What the project does

-# How the project Works
+# How the project Work

 # How to compile the project (gulp serve)